sarahpolzer/app/README.md

 python3 bigrams_app.py
 ```

-A home page should launch
+A home page should launch at localhost:5000

 ![](images/home_page.png)